nmnaughton/nmnaughton.github.io/pages/mechanical-problem.md

 <figcaption>simplified model of muscle</figcaption>
 </figure>

-Using the estimates of the skeletal muscle's microstructure from the solution of the [inverse problem](/pages/inverse-problem/), we can now investigate how changes in the microstructure effects the ability of the muscle to transmit force.
-It effects the muscle by changing the effective mechanical properties of the tissue.
-By creating micro-mechanical models of the microstructure, we can investigate how these effective properties are influences by changes in the microstructure, not unsimilar to what we did with diffusion in the [forward problem](/pages/forward-problem/).
+Solving the [inverse problem](/pages/inverse-problem/) gives us estimates of the skeletal muscle's microstructure.
+We can use these estimates to investigate how changes in the microstructure affects the ability of the muscle to transmit force.
+Changes in the microstruture lead to changes in the mechancial properties of muscle and these mechancial properties influence how well force is transmited through the muscle.
+By creating micro-mechanical models of the microstructure, we can investigate how these effective properties are influenced by changes in the microstructure, not unsimilar to what we did with diffusion in the [forward problem](/pages/forward-problem/).

 This is an area of my research that I am just starting so I do not have much to report yet, but I should have results soon!